SujeethJinesh/ME344/summer_2025/README.md

 slurm-103.out:[I 18:40:29.846 NotebookApp] http://localhost:8888/?token=c11be5afa5cddd73548d8ff73786291202a37868d5c18451
 slurm-103.out:        http://localhost:8888/?token=c11be5afa5cddd73548d8ff73786291202a37868d5c18451
 ```

+Now you should be able to connect with the cluster and run jobs by following the link.
+In this case it's `http://localhost:8888/?token=c11be5afa5cddd73548d8ff73786291202a37868d5c18451`.

 From here you can copy the notebook from [here (TODO ADD LINK)]() named `rag.ipynb` and run through the cells.